arm/mlia/README.md

 person_detection
 ```

-Note: the install script that comes with the source code (mlia/scritps/install.sh)
+Note: the install script that comes with the source code (mlia/scripts/install.sh)
 is a good reference for installing the AIET.
 Keep in mind that the script is also designed to install a pre-packaged build of
+the MLIA.
-the MLIA, you want to skip that not to conflict with your current master.
+If you want to skip that, in order not to conflict with your current master,
+use mlia/scripts/install_dev.sh.

 In case you want to use the install script for setting everything up, at the end
 redo: